Older and Active Community Grants

 What can be funded?

-• Staff hire such as teachers, mentors, cooks, cleaners, entertainers, interpreters.
+• Staff hire (e.g. exercise instructors, teachers, cooks, cleaners, entertainers, interpreters).

 What cannot be funded?